 When and How to Stop Breastfeeding a Baby

 When you become a mother, you start breastfeeding your baby.
 Everyone tells you the importance of breastmilk for your baby and for your health as well.
 However, no one tells you when to wean off your baby or stop breastfeeding your baby.
-Well, there are no seconds thoughts that breast milk is one of the most essential sources of nutrition for your little one but there comes a time when the transition needs to be made from breast milk to other sources of nutrition because once your baby turns six months of age, your milk will not be enough to provide your baby with all the vital nutrients that may be required for your baby’s optimum growth.
-So, does that mean that you should begin weaning off at this stage or should you keep feeding your baby as long as he is comfortable?
+Well, there are no second thoughts that breast milk is one of the most essential sources of nutrition for your little one as it helps strengthen their immune system, but there comes a time when the transition needs to be made from breast milk to other sources of nutrition because once your baby turns six months of age, your milk will not be enough to provide your baby with all the vital nutrients that may be required for your baby’s optimum growth (1).
+So, does that mean that you should begin weaning off at this stage, or should you keep feeding your baby as long as he is comfortable?
 Do not strain yourself as this article will provide you with all the necessary information on when to stop breastfeeding your baby.

 Why Mothers Quit Breastfeeding

-Breastfeeding is a blessing for your baby; however, you may have to discontinue this practice because of the following reasons:
+Breastfeeding is a blessing for your baby; however, you may have to discontinue this practice because of the following reasons (5):

 1. Inadequate Milk Production